hxbdy/Blog/README.md

 ### Set up

 1. Create a new repository from [Use this template](https://github.com/r7kamura/github-issues-as-blog/generate) button above with **Include all branches** option.
+2. Set Source: Settings/GitHubPages/Source Branch: gh-pages folder: (root)
-2. Wait a few minutes and your blog will be deployed at `https://:user.github.io/:repo/`.
+3. Wait a few minutes and your blog will be deployed at `https://:user.github.io/:repo/`.

 ### Add article